 Violet cover.
 Dust not price clipped.
 Original signature on bookplate in addition to machine signature.
 Very clean almost new condition.
-Mrs. Bush is an engaging women that through adversity and trial will be remembered for her strength and poise.
-After her husband (George Bush Sr.) finished his presidency she became a well known speaker and advoate for literacy.
+Mrs. Bush was an engaging women that through adversity and trial will be remembered for her strength and poise.
+After her husband (President George H.W.
+Bush) finished his presidency she became a well known speaker and advoate for literacy.
 Dust jacket now in Brodart mylar protective (clear) cover.
-Sarce.; Photos; 1.9 x 9.56 x 6.52 Inches; 512 pages;
+Rare signed copy.; Photos; 1.9 x 9.56 x 6.52 Inches; 512 pages;

 Barbara Bush is certainly among the most popular First Ladies ever to live in the White House.
 Politics aside, people worldwide have come to admire her wit, her candor and compassion, as well as her unswerving devotion to her husband and children.